SOFTowaha/FreeTimeAnalyzer/README.md

 ## Contact
 - For more help, run the app from Xcode and paste console logs if you hit permission failures — I can help interpret them and propose the next steps.

----
-README generated and added to repository by the development assistant.